chunyingg/Kaggle_Predict_Future_Sales/README.md

 ## Ensemble
 https://gist.github.com/chunyingg/cd2db7e653da8c0ac0b420b3803f900e
 ## Vote
 I uesd all the data of predictions to generate a new outcome.
-The method is averaging them.
+The method is giving weights according to their performance.
 ## Reference
 Learning from this kernal
 https://www.kaggle.com/dhimananubhav/feature-engineering-xgboost